Pipeline Builder

 Use PipelineBuilder when a workflow should be explicit, testable, and made from named stages instead of one large prompt.

-1. Start With Input and Output Types
+1. Start With an Input Schema

-import { PipelineBuilder } from "@anvia/core";
+import { PipelineBuilder } from "@anvia/core/pipeline";

 | Type | Meaning |